 Djokovic breaks idol Sampras's world number one record

-Paris (AFP) – Novak Djokovic gained some consolation in missing out on a Grand Slam sweep this year by being crowned season-ending world number one for a record seventh time on Saturday.
+Paris (AFP) – Novak Djokovic gained some consolation for missing out on a Grand Slam sweep this year when he was crowned season-ending world number one for a record seventh time on Saturday.

 The 34-year-old Serbian had jointly held the record of six with Pete Sampras but took sole possession when he beat Poland's Hubert Hurkacz 3-6, 6-0, 7-6 (7/5) to reach the Paris Masters final.

-However, the 20-time Grand Slam champion said on Friday the main reason for him returning this week was to seal the number one spot and break the record.
+However, the 20-time Grand Slam champion said on Friday the main reason for his return this week was to seal the number one spot and break the record.

 "It is a dream for me as Pete was my idol when I was a young boy," said Djokovic.

-The two could meet in Sunday's final as title holder Medvedev plays the man he beat in last year's final Alexander Zverev in the second semi-final.
+The two will meet in Sunday's final after title holder Medvedev crushed the man he beat in last year's final Alexander Zverev 6-2, 6-2 in the second semi-final.

-Zverev, though, is on a hot streak and came to Paris having won his fifth title of the year in Vienna.
+It was a rude awakening for Zverev who had come to Paris seeking his sixth title of the year after winning in Vienna last Sunday.

+Djokovic and Medvedev -- who calls the Serbian 'his friend' -- said he hoped he would be able to put up a better performance than in the US Open final.

 Hurkacz has had a breakout season, winning the Miami Masters, reaching the Wimbledon semi-finals and on Friday qualifying for the season-ending ATP Finals.

-The 24-year-old Pole could have capped it all in beating Djokovic but admitted the Serbian just had that edge when it came to big moments.
+The 24-year-old Pole could have capped it all by beating Djokovic but admitted the Serbian just had that edge when it came to big moments.

 "Novak is such a great player, great competitor," said Hurkacz.